Adventech/sabbath-school-lessons/src/en/2024-01/08/teacher-comments.md

 Key Texts: Psalms 1, 19, 32, 34, 37, 49, 73, 112, 119, 127, 128, 133

 How do we define wisdom?
 A modern dictionary defines wisdom as “the body of knowledge and principles that develops within a specified society or period.”
 Wisdom also relates to the “soundness of an action or decision.”
-We also use wisdom to mean “the quality of having experience, knowledge, and good judgment.”—Oxford Language Dictionary.
+We also use wisdom to mean “the quality of having experience, knowledge, and good judgment.”—_Oxford Language Dictionary_.
 Wisdom relates to knowledge, including the ability to make a wise decision.

 When we meet someone with vast knowledge in a specific area of science or literature, we call him or her “wise.”
 Wisdom in our common understanding today often refers to possessing expertise or knowledge in a specialized area.
 For some people, wisdom encompasses secret knowledge and the ability to decipher mysteries or reach a higher spiritual level.